How to Rent Out Your House in Denver

 • Upgrading worn-out features

-• Enhancing lighting around the property
+• Enhancing lighting around the rental property

 • Changing the locks